 Google Docs is gaining a lot of popularity as an affordable word-processing solution.
 Many people have Google accounts, and the ability to use a powerful application like Google Docs, for free, is very appealing.

 The steps in this article are going to show you how to save your Google Docs document in the .docx file format that is compatible with Microsoft Word 2007 and newer.
 Microsoft Word 2003 will not be able to open these files unless the compatibility pack has been installed.
-You can download the compatibility pack from Microsoft here.
+You can find out more about the compatibility pack here.

 Have you ever seen text with a line through it and wondered how to do it in Google Docs?
 This guide can show you how.

 Step 1: Go to your Google Drive at https://drive.google.com/drive/my-drive and open the file that you would like to download for Microsoft Word.

 Step 2: Click the File tab at the top of the window.

 Step 3: Click Download as, then select the Microsoft Word option.